volodymyrhudyma/blog/content/blog/know-the-import-cost-in-advance.md

 It is a great tool for identifying heavy packages and saving some KBs.

-Enable this extension for the above code and notice how it complains about the size of the MomentJs:
+Enable this extension for the above code and notice how it complains about the size of the MomentJS:

 ![Import Cost Extension In Action](/img/screenshot-2021-01-15-at-17.58.08.png "Import Cost Extension In Action")